etwk/blog/content/lists/books.md

 - [ ] Eat the Buddha: Life and Death in a Tibetan Town #must
 - [ ] Debt: The First 5,000 Years #must
 - [ ] The Gift: The Form and Reason for Exchange in Archaic Societies
+- [ ] How to Feed a Dictator
+- [ ] Iron Curtain: The Crushing of Eastern Europe, 1944-1956
+- [ ] Disputed Inheritance: The Battle over Mendel and the Future of Biology
+- [ ] Time, Love, Memory: A Great Biologist and His Quest for the Origins of Behavior
+- [ ] SCOOPS (Sam McAlister)
+- [ ] Berlin Diary (William L. Shirer)
+- [ ] Soldaten: On Fighting, Killing and Dying
+- [ ] Aftermath: Life in the Fallout of the Third Reich, 1945-1955

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life